-At Meridian we are proud that we don’t use palm oil or stabilisers to emulsify our products and it’s because of this that the oils sometimes separate.
+We are proud of our pledge to never use palm oil or stabilisers to emulsify our products and it’s because of this that the oils sometimes separate.
 Coconut oil is white when solid and clear when liquid.

 Where are your nuts and seeds sourced from?

 We source a wide range of nuts and seeds from around the world.
 The table below covers all our current range which includes; peanuts, almonds, cashews, hazelnuts, pecans, pistachios, brazil nuts as well as pumpkin, sesame and sunflower seeds.

 I have a peanut allergy - can I eat your Almond Butter?
 Cashew Butter?